 By weight, Taiwan’s two most popular domestically-grown vegetables are cabbages and bamboo shoots.
-Taiwanese cabbages [middle photo] aren’t the same as those usually eaten in the West; they’re sweeter and heavier, and typically stir-fried with a tiny amount of oil, some garlic, a little soy sauce and a pinch of salt.
-Sliced bamboo shoots are added to pork-rib soup or served in cold salads.
+These Taiwanese cabbages are distinct from their Western counterparts; they’re sweeter and denser, typically stir-fried with a touch of oil, garlic, soy sauce, and a pinch of salt.
+Sliced bamboo shoots find their way into pork-rib soup or cold salads.

-Each Life of Taiwan tour is individually crafted to meet the traveller’s expectations and satisfy their interests.
-If you’re thinking of visiting Taiwan, drop us a line today and tell us what you’d like to see, do, and savor on your private tour of Taiwan.
+Each Life of Taiwan tour is a tailor-made experience designed to meet travelers’ expectations and cater to their interests.
+If you’re considering a visit to Taiwan, reach out to us today, and share what you’d like to see, do, and savor on your private tour of Taiwan.